 - Prepare fine mesh strainer with a double layer of cheesecloth and strain oil.

 - Using a fresh piece of cheesecloth, strain once more to remove any sediment or impurities.

-- Add dry garlic to desired bottle, pour in strained oil, and secure with lid.
+- Add dry garlic to the desired bottle, pour in strained oil, and secure with lid.

 - Keep stored in refrigerator 1-2 months.
-Bring to room temperature before using.
+Bring to room temperature before using it.